-Hoi An is one of the prettiest, and also one of the most touristy, cities we have been to.
-The ancient town is also a UNESCO world heritage site.
-It’s based around a river, and used to be a trading port.
-The old buildings are colourful and beautiful, the streets are narrow, with no cars, and at night the whole city is lit up with lanterns.
-It’s really pretty and romantic, and we enjoyed walking and biking around.
-The town is also known for its tailor shops, but after doing some research Mike decided against having a suit made, as apparently the quality is not always the best.
+Hoi An is one of the prettiest and also one of the most touristy cities we have been to in Vietnam.
+The ancient town is also a UNESCO world heritage site, and used to be a trading port.
+The old buildings are colourful and beautiful, the streets are narrow, with no cars allowed, and at night the whole city is lit up with hundreds of paper lanterns.
+It’s really pretty and romantic, and we enjoyed walking and biking around, exploring town.
+Hoi An is also known for its tailor shops, but after doing some research Mike decided against having a suit made, as apparently the quality is not always the best.

-After exploring the old town we biked through the countryside, past ricefields and water buffalo (some of them are absolutely enormous!) and had lunch on the beach.
+After exploring the old town we biked through the countryside, past rice paddies and water buffalo (some of them are absolutely enormous!) and had lunch on the beach.
 After dark we walked through the old town admiring the lanterns and enjoying the atmosphere.

 Hai Van Pass

-After having watched Top Gear drive across the Hai Van Pass in their Vietnam episode, Mike was very keen to rent a proper motorbike and drive across the pass from Hoi An to Hue.
-As the pass is known for being very misty – there’s a great view of the ocean from the mountains – he checked the weather and decided that we had to leave on Tuesday, as it would be sunny.
+After watching Top Gear drive across the Hai Van Pass in their Vietnam Special episode, Mike was very keen to rent a proper motorbike and drive across the pass from Hoi An to Huế.
+As the pass is known for being very misty – there’s a great view of the ocean from the mountains – he checked the weather and decided that we had to leave on Tuesday, as that was the only day the weather would be sunny.

-We both would have liked to stay in Hoi An longer, but leaving after two days was worth it as the ride over the pass really was amazing.
-On the way up there’s a fantastic view of Danang’s skyline, the ocean, and the beach, and the view from the other side is also amazing.
+We would have liked to stay in Hoi An longer, but the ride over the pass was really amazing.
+On the way up the pass there’s a fantastic view of the city Danang, the ocean, and the beach, and the view from the other side is also amazing.

-After we crossed the pass we drove for a bit into the woods looking for a place called Elephant Springs where Mike wanted to take a swim.
-It was pretty hard to find, but after a while we found it.
-The sping was a little natural pool created by the river, with a big rock that kinda looked like an elephant.
-Then we drove on to spend the night in Hue.
+After we crossed the pass we drove for a bit into the woods looking for a place called Elephant Springs, where Mike wanted to go for a swim.
+It was pretty hard to find, but after a while we managed to get on the right road.
+The spring was a little natural pool created by the river, with a big rock that kind of looked like an elephant.
+Then we drove on to spend the night in Huế.